chaotic-braindead/ffwpu_backend/ffwpu_backend/apps/worship/README.md

 To get a specific member by their worship_id, perform a **GET** request to api/worship/<worship_id>

-### Response: This endpoint returns the details of the worship with the specified worship_id
+### Response: This endpoint returns the details of the worship, including the members who attended, with the specified worship_id

 ---